dfds/ded-toolbox/kafka-delete-topic/README.md

 ded token -a capsvc
 ```

+You must also specify a value for KAFKA_ENV in .env file prior to deleting topics.
+Valid values are DEV and PROD depending on which environment you want to delete topics from.
+You can only delete topics from one environment at a time.

 ### Confluent API keys

 In Confluent Kafka generate an API key for each of the two clusters.
 Save these keys in a secure vault.